nickbrandt/GitLab/doc/api/merge_request_approvals.md

 ```

 ### Change allowed approvers for Merge Request

+>**Note:** This API endpoint has been deprecated.
+Please use Approval Rule API instead.

 >**Note:** This API endpoint is only available on 10.6 Starter and above.